 COVID-19 restrictions have changed the hiring process dramatically.
 Beginning in early 2020, more and more initial interviews are conducted via video conference instead of in person.
 One reason for that is that more employers have transitioned to work-from-home rules to comply with state mandates.
 But that’s not the case for all organizations.
 You may still have staff on-site, maintain regular office hours, or have staff working in the field.

 Tip: Whether you plan to host an interview at a local coffee shop, on-site at your corporate office, or via video conference, give your candidate all the details.

 Example A: We’ll meet at [name of business], [address].
 [If there’s anything unusual about directions, parking, meeting location, security access, etc., be sure to explain it.]

 Example B: We’ll meet via video conference at [provide a link to the call] [Include any specific instructions about the software and audio/video requirements.]

 Now you know how to write an email to schedule an interview.
 Just follow these 7 steps.
 Craft your email and hit send.
 Once you have a chance to meet potential candidates, you’ll be one step closer to making an offer.

 Looking to hit your hiring goals?
-Test out Jumpstart for free or contact our team at [email protected]
+Test out Canvas for free or contact our team at [email protected]

 * * *